BrianInGermany/BrianInGermany.github.io/_posts/2020-10-20-Grafana-and-Nodered.markdown

 And if you want multiple lines on one graph, just press the `+ Query` button to add a new query:

 <img src="/assets/images/plusQuery.png" alt="plusquery" width="50%">

+Once you have a few panels configured, it may start to look like this:

+<iframe src="https://snapshot.raintank.io/dashboard/snapshot/QObgfnMNMAv5lu4ywZcFkI4mRd7uePeE" width="100%" height="100%" frameborder="0"></iframe>

 # Bonus!
 Pimp out Grafana with Raspberry Pi metrics